oferei/json-gate/README.md

 Applies only to instances of type 'number'.

-TBD
+Defines the minimum value of the instance property.

 ### exclusiveMinimum

-Applies only to instances of type 'number'.
+Applies only to instances of type 'number', and only together with the _minimum_ attribute.

-TBD
+Defines the behavior of the _minimum_ attribute:
+* when true, _minimum_ is exclusive ("greater than")
+* when false, _minimum_ is inclusive ("greater than or equal")

+The default is false.

 ### maximum

 Applies only to instances of type 'number'.

-TBD
+Defines the maximum value of the instance property.

 ### exclusiveMaximum

-Applies only to instances of type 'number'.
+Applies only to instances of type 'number', and only together with the _maximum_ attribute.

-TBD
+Defines the behavior of the _maximum_ attribute:
+* when true, _maximum_ is exclusive ("less than")
+* when false, _maximum_ is inclusive ("less than or equal")

+The default is false.

 ### divisibleBy

 Applies only to instances of type 'number'.

-TBD
+Defines what value the number instance must be divisible by with no remainder.
+This value may not be 0.

 ### minLength

 Applies only to instances of type 'string'.

-TBD
+Defines the minimum length of the string.

 ### maxLength

 Applies only to instances of type 'string'.

-TBD
+Defines the maximum length of the string.

 ### pattern

 Applies only to instances of type 'string'.

-TBD
+Not supported yet.

 ### format